civicrm/civicrm-dev-docs/docs/framework/quickform/entityref.md

 </script>
 ```

+!!! note
-Note: Instead of passing params into the jQuery.crmEntityRef function, an alternative is to attach them as html data attributes.
-This is how they are passed from php forms onto the clientside.
+    Instead of passing params into the `jQuery.crmEntityRef` function, an alternative is to attach them as html data attributes.
+This is how they are passed from php forms onto the client-side.

 ## Getlist API